 We are working to better understand and improve satellite tagging as part of long-term research on Gulf of Maine humpback whales.
 CCS has studied this population since the 1970s, and its strong fidelity to feeding sites, long feeding ground residency and accessibility are expected to allow repeated observations of tagged whales within the tagging year and many years into the future.
 Learn more about our population studies here.

-Two types of tags have been used in this study.
-The first is an implantable satellite tag that is commonly used on humpbacks and other large whales.
+Two types of tags were used in this study.
+The first was an implantable satellite tag that is commonly used on humpbacks and other large whales.
 Our co-investigators in this research have included scientists and veterinarians from the Australian Antarctic Division, Cascadia Research Collective, the NOAA Marine Mammal Laboratory and The Marine Mammal Center.
 Funders of this work have included the National Oceanographic Partnership Program (NOPP), NOAA, Exxon-Mobile, the National Fish and Wildlife Foundation, the Marine Mammal Commission and the Office of Naval Research.

-The second tag evaluated in this research is a smaller type that is more commonly deployed on the dorsal fin of toothed whales (known as a LIMPET tag) .
+The second tag evaluated in this research was a smaller type that is more commonly deployed on the dorsal fin of toothed whales (known as a LIMPET tag) .
 Our co-investigators for that work included the Alaska Sealife Center, Cascadia Research Collective and University of Alaska Fairbanks.
 LIMPET tag research was funded by the Pacific Life Foundation Marine Mammal Research Fund at the Ocean Foundation.